HowToGetLicensed

 How much does it cost to get a respiratory therapist license in Alaska?

-Can I get a Alaska respiratory therapist license with a criminal record?
+Can I get an Alaska respiratory therapist license with a criminal record?

 The No state licensing required evaluates criminal history on a case-by-case basis.
 Having a criminal record does not automatically disqualify you, but certain offenses may affect your eligibility.
-Contact the No state licensing required for guidance before applying.
+Contact your local licensing authority.

 Do I need a college degree to become a respiratory therapist in Alaska?

 No. Alaska does not require a college degree.
-You only need to complete the 0 hours of approved pre-license courses.
+No pre-license coursework is required.

 Can I take the pre-license courses online in Alaska?